 - From here, raise your arms out laterally until they are in line with your shoulders.

 - Hold this position for a second before lowering your arms back to the starting position.

 The bent-over rear delt raise is an effective exercise for targeting the shoulder muscles.
 To make the maximum of this exercise, make sure to keep your back straight and prevent the swinging of your arms as you raise and lower them.

 1. How much weight should I use for these exercises?

-Again, this will depend on your fitness level.
-If you are new to strength training, you may want to start with 2-3 sets of 8-12 reps for each exercise.
-As you get stronger, you can increase the number of sets and reps.
+Again, how fit you are will determine this.
+If strength training is new to you, you might want to start with 2-3 sets of 8-12 repetitions for each exercise.
+As you get more experienced, you can increase the number of sets and reps.

 The best time of day to do strength training exercises is whenever you can fit it into your schedule.
-If you are just starting out, you may want to do 2-3 sessions per week.
-As you get more experienced, you can increase the frequency to 4-5 times per week.
+Starting, you can do 2-3 sessions per week.
+You can also increase the frequency to 4-5 times per week as you gain experience.